Search

 “Oh yeah, well my dad is so strong he can move the piano!”

-Back and forth, back and forth, until the game was trumped by the dad who could lift the entire planet and all of the objects in it, past, present and future.
+Back and forth, back and forth, until the game was trumped by the dad who could lift the entire planet and all of its objects, past, present, and future.
 We all want to have a strong dad, and most men hope to be strong dads.

 Read that verse again, out loud.
-According to Strong’s Exhaustive Concordance of the Bible, Asthenes, the Greek word translated here as “weakness,” means “ailments, diseases, infirmities, weakness.”James Strong, Strong’s Exhaustive Concordance of the Bible (Grand Rapids, MI: Baker, 1977), 16.
-In general, it speaks of the conditions of our humanity that create disabilities.
+According to Strong’s Exhaustive Concordance of the Bible, Asthenes, the Greek word translated here as “weakness,” means “ailments, diseases, infirmities, weakness.”1 In general, it speaks of the conditions of our humanity that create disabilities.
 That’s bad news.
-But here’s the good news: Dunamis, the Greek word translated here as “power,” means “ability, might, miraculous power, strength.”Strong, 24.
-Isn’t that exciting?
+But here’s the good news: Dunamis, the Greek word translated here as “power,” means “ability, might, miraculous power, strength.”2 Isn’t that exciting?

 I am seeing the fulfillment of this Scripture in my husband’s life.
 I am watching the ability of God come into his disability.
-God’s might is overwhelming Steve’s weaknesses in ways that cause him to be stronger in spirit, purpose and vision than he has ever been before.
+God’s might is overwhelming Steve’s weaknesses in ways that cause him to be stronger in spirit, purpose, and vision than he has ever been before.
 I know many who would say that the only acceptable outcome for Steve’s life is miraculous, physical healing, but I am seeing miraculous strength invade his being in ways that can only be supernatural.
-He is physically weak, but he is being made gloriously strong by the God who is willing to share His power with those who most need it.
+He is physically weak, but God is making him gloriously strong by His willingness to share His power with those who most need it.

 The God of grace wants to bring His strength to our weakness, His power to our pain, His muscle to our fight.
+He wants to help us through the trials that terminal illness brings.
 Let’s let Him.

 Dynamic CTA Template Below